Powering South Australia with wind

 Wattle Point Wind Farm is located 3 km south west of Edithburgh on the Yorke Peninsula, South Australia.
 The site covers a total area of 17.5 km2.

 The Australian Government recently announced that the Australian Renewable Energy Agency (ARENA) would contribute $12 million towards a 30MW/8MWh battery storage facility, costing $30 million in total, to be located adjacent to Wattle Point Wind Farm.
 This initiative will create a small electricity grid powered by renewable energy that can deliver fast-acting power response in the instance of a major disruption beyond the local network, and also reduce congestion on the Heywood interconnector linking South Australia with Victoria.

-This battery installation, due to be in operation by September 2018, will also be able to orchestrate the Wattle Point Wind Farm with local rooftop solar PV to ensure regional grid security.
+This battery installation, due to be in operation prior to 3 December 2018, will also be able to orchestrate the Wattle Point Wind Farm with local rooftop solar PV to ensure regional grid security.